XePersianShowcase/aut-assignment-example/README.md

 # AUT Assignment Example

-Assignment description with xepersian.
+Assignment description with XePersian.
 This structure is used at Computer Engineering Department's courses like Internet of Things and Internet Engineering.